2024 Solar Incentives Guide for Waltham, MA - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely the first thing that you think of when you think about solar incentives.
-The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a predetermined percentage of the cost of your solar system.
+Federal solar incentives are likely to be the first thing that you think of when you think about solar incentives.
+You may have heard of the Federal Solar Investment Tax Credit, or ITC.
+This is a tax credit that reduces your taxes by a predetermined percentage of the money you spend installing solar panels.

 State & Local Solar Incentives

-Some solar incentives may be provided at the state and local level.
-As with federal incentives, these may include rebates, tax credits and more.
-These incentives might be given out by the Massachusetts government, or by your county or municipality.
+Some solar incentives are often also offered at the local or state level.
+Similar to federal incentives, these can include rebates, tax credits and more.
+These incentives may be handled by your county or municipality, or by the Massachusetts government.
 Certain incentives are ongoing, while others are available for a limited time.

 Next Steps for Installing Solar in Waltham